home-assistant/home-assistant-js-websocket/README.md

 ### `getAuth()`

 Use this method to get authentication from a server via OAuth2.
-This method will handle redirecting to an instance and fetchin the token after the user successful logs in.
+This method will handle redirecting to an instance and fetching the token after the user successful logs in.

 You can pass options using the syntax: